OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 2. User authentication authorizes a specific cryptographic operation associated with one key.
 In this mode, each operation involving such a key must be individually authorized by the user.
 Currently, the only means of such authorization is fingerprint authentication.

-The level of security afforded by the KeyStore depends on its implementation, which differs between devices.
+The level of security afforded by the Android KeyStore depends on its implementation, which differs between devices.
 Most modern devices offer a hardware-backed key store implementation.
 In that case, keys are generated and used in a Trusted Execution Environment or a Secure Element and are not directly accessible for the operating system.
 This means that the encryption keys themselves cannot be easily retrieved even from a rooted device.
 You can check whether the keys are inside the secure hardware, based on the `isInsideSecureHardware()` which is part of the `KeyInfo` of the key.
 Please note that private keys are often indeed stored correctly within the secure hardware, but secret keys, hmac-keys are, on quite some devices not stored securely according to the KeyInfo.

 In a software-only implementation, the keys are encrypted with a per-user encryption master key <sup>[16]</sup>.
 In that case, an attacker can access all keys on a rooted device in the folder <code>/data/misc/keystore/</code>.
-As the master key is generated using the user’s own lock screen pin/ password, the KeyStore is unavailable when the device is locked <sup>[9]</sup>.
+As the master key is generated using the user’s own lock screen pin/ password, the Android KeyStore is unavailable when the device is locked <sup>[9]</sup>.

 ##### Older Java-KeyStore
 Older Android versions do not have a KeyStore, but do have the KeyStore interface from JCA (Java Cryptography Architecture).
 One can use various KeyStores that implement this interface and provide secrecy and integrity protection to the keys stored in the keystore implementation.
 The impelemntations all rely on the fact that a file is stored on the filesystem, which then protects its contents by a password.
-For this, we recommend to use the BounceyCastle KeyStore (BKS), which can be created by calling `KeyStore.getInstance("BKS", "BC");` or `KeyStore.getInstance("BKS", "SC");` in case Spongey Castle has been packed with the app as a security provider.
+For this, we recommend to use the BounceyCastle KeyStore (BKS).
+You can create one by using the `KeyStore.getInstance("BKS", "BC");`, where "BKS" is the keystore name (BounceycastleKeyStore) and "BC" is the provider (BounceyCastle).
+Alternatively you can use SpongeyCastle as a wrapper and initialize the keystore: `KeyStore.getInstance("BKS", "SC");`.

-Please be aware that not all KeyStores offer propper protection to the keys stored in the keystore files.
+Please be aware that not all KeyStores offer proper protection to the keys stored in the keystore files.